 What parts of the park do you want to see?

 How many days do you want to visit?

 How many days do you need to visit Yellowstone National Park?

 Figuring out how many days you need to visit Yellowstone is dependent on how deep you want to explore the park.

 Three days at Yellowstone is enough to allow you to see all the park’s main highlights.

-Four days at Yellowstone allows you to see all the main highlights with an additional day to go hiking or exploring more features of the park.
+Four days at Yellowstone allows you to see all the main highlights, with an additional day to go hiking or explore more features of the park.

 (RECOMMENDED) Five to Seven days at Yellowstone is for anyone who is looking to explore all the main highlights with extra time for hiking, fishing, or relaxing in the beauty of the park.

 Not everyone has 5-7 days at their disposal, so if you want to get the main highlights, we suggest doing four days in the park.
 If you notice, we don’t suggest one or two days in Yellowstone.
 With traffic, parking, and crowds, it would make for a stressful and rushed time at the park.
 Do people do it?
 Of course.
 If you only have one day in the park, focus on doing two or three main highlights to enjoy your time there fully.